EthanCai/programming-learning-notes/projects-part-1.md

 - [Hugin](http://sourceforge.net/projects/hugin): Panorama photo stitcher
 - [Luminance HDR](http://sourceforge.net/projects/qtpfsgui): Complete solution for HDR photography
 - [scikit-image](http://scikit-image.org/): scikit-image is a collection of algorithms for image processing.
 It is available free of charge and free of restriction.
-- $[Pano2VR && Object2VR](http://ggnome.com/): software for interactive panoramas and object movies.
+- $[Pano2VR & Object2VR](http://ggnome.com/): software for interactive panoramas and object movies.

+## Audio & Video

+- [OpenGL](https://www.opengl.org/): The Industry Standard for High Performance Graphics
+- [SoX](http://sox.sourceforge.net/): SoX is a cross-platform (Windows, Linux, MacOS X, etc.) command line utility that can convert various formats of computer audio files in to other formats.
+It can also apply various effects to these sound files, and, as an added bonus, SoX can play and record audio files on most platforms.
+- [ffmpeg](https://www.ffmpeg.org/): A complete, cross-platform solution to record, convert and stream audio and video.
+- [VLC media player](http://www.videolan.org/vlc/): VLC 是一款自由、开源的跨平台多媒体播放器及框架，可播放大多数多媒体文件，以及 DVD、音频 CD、VCD 及各类流媒体协议。

 ## Computer Vision